elastic/integrations/packages/servicenow_cmdb/docs/README.md

 You can run Elastic Agent inside a container, either with Fleet Server or standalone.
 Docker images for all versions of Elastic Agent are available from the Elastic Docker registry, and we provide deployment manifests for running on Kubernetes.

-There are some minimum requirements for running Elastic Agent and for more information, refer to the link [here](https://www.elastic.co/guide/en/fleet/current/elastic-agent-installation.html).
+There are some minimum requirements for running Elastic Agent.
+For more information, refer to the Elastic Agent [installation guide](https://www.elastic.co/guide/en/fleet/current/elastic-agent-installation.html).

 ## Setup